-Despite the disruptions imposed on them by the pandemic, staff and students at the Berkhamsted Schools Group have had a year characterised by outstanding support for students academically, pastorally, and, as far as has been possible, in their extra-curricular pursuits.
+Once again staff and students at the Berkhamsted Schools Group have had a year characterised by outstanding support for students academically, pastorally, and in their extra-curricular pursuits.
+Pastoral care of pupils has been a particular focus, given the challenges which recent Covid-caused turbulence in education.
 Parental feedback has been exceptionally strong.
-Consequently, the reputation of the school grows: enquiries for places have risen by double digit percentages and we have waiting lists for entry into many of our year groups.
+Consequently, the reputation of the school grows: enquiries for places have risen by one third, and we have waiting lists for entry into many of our year groups.

 Our aim is to be a school which serves its local community excellently, with outstanding staff and infrastructure that compares to the best in the country.
 We want to be world class in everything we do to give the young people here the best chance to develop and succeed in whatever they choose to do.
-We do not just select pupils purely on academic skills - we offer an all-round education challenging our students and giving them real skills to help in fater life.
+We do not just select pupils purely on academic skills - we offer an all-round education challenging our students and giving them real skills to help in later life.